techidaily/site-bypass-frp/source/_posts/easy-guide-to-infinix-hot-40i-frp-bypass-with-best-methods-by-drfone-android.md

 The ****Infinix Hot 40i FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Infinix Hot 40i device after it has been reset.
 By requesting the Google account credentials tied to the Infinix Hot 40i device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Infinix Hot 40i device.
 In essence, the Infinix Hot 40i FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Infinix Hot 40i device, providing additional protection.
-Each [Infinix device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Infinix device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Infinix Hot 40i device.
 It activates when you perform a factory reset on your Infinix smartphone without signing out of the associated Google account.

 ### Usage of Infinix Hot 40i FRP Code